Thwani47/blog/content/posts/kubernetes-on-azure-part-two-local-kubernetes-cluster.md

 Another way to run a Kubernetes cluster is to use [Minikube](https://minikube.sigs.k8s.io/docs/start/).
 Minikube is a tool that allows you to run a single-node Kubernetes cluster on your local machine.
 Minikube can be installed on Windows, macOS, and Linux.
 To install Minikube, follow the instructions [here](https://minikube.sigs.k8s.io/docs/start/).
 In this blog post, we will be using Docker Desktop to run our Kubernetes cluster.

 *On Windows and macOS, Docker Desktop comes with `kubectl`, a command-line tool we use to interact with the Kubernetes cluster.
-If you prefer installing `kubectl` on your own, tnstructions on how to do that can be found [here](https://kubernetes.io/docs/tasks/tools/).*
+If you prefer installing `kubectl` on your own, instructions on how to do that can be found [here](https://kubernetes.io/docs/tasks/tools/).*

 To verify that Kubernetes is running, we can run the following command:
 ```bash